 The 18th CTI Symposium in Berlin is an excellent forum for international drive and transmission specialists who wish to exchange opinions and experiences, get valuable updates on the industry status quo, and gain a clearer view of the challenges and solutions that lie ahead.

 I look forward to your participation and wish you plenty of useful dialogue and inspiration.

 Prof. Dr Ferit Küçükay

-Institute of Automotive Engineering
+Director of the Institute of Automotive Engineering